Florence100/Florence100/README.md

 # Hi there 👋

-I'm Anastasiia — a Frontend Developer specializing in React and Next.js.
+I'm Anastasiia — a Frontend Developer with hands-on experience in React, Next.js, TypeScript, and a full-stack awareness (Node.js, Express, MySQL).
+I enjoy building user-centric applications with clean code and solid performance.

 ## Tech Stack